 During the recruitment process, applicants have the right to request accommodation.
 Applicants invited to participate in an assessment process (such as an interview or testing) and who require accommodation, should discuss their needs with the Recruiter when invited to the assessment process.

-We encourage applications from qualified women, African Nova Scotians, racially visible persons, women (applying for non-traditional positions), persons with disabilities and Aboriginal persons and persons of the LGBTQ+ community.
+We encourage applications from qualified African Nova Scotians, racially visible persons, women (applying for non-traditional positions), persons with disabilities and Aboriginal persons and persons of the LGBTQ+ community.
 HRM encourages applicants to self-identify.